-Note: for courses with defined contexts (Materials Design and Technology, and Music), the ranked list must include all students in all contexts being delivered by the partner schools.
+Note: for Materials Design and Technology, which has defined contexts, the ranked list must include all students in all contexts being delivered by the partner schools.
 For example, where the partner schools are both delivering Materials Design and Technology in the context of Wood and one is also delivering the course in the context of Textiles, all students from both contexts at all partner schools must be included on a single ranked list.
 This means there may need to be an adjustment to the marks of students in one of the contexts, so that marks are comparable regardless of context.